P15/phosphorus-data-analytics/README.md

 # phosphorus-data-analytics

-Maintained by Jacob @jacobb717.
+Maintained by Jacob @JacobBayer.
 Used to power analytics projects.

 State reporting system stored here also.